enialm/capibara/README.md

 `GET /stats?start=t1&end=t2`

-This endpoint returns recorded event counts.
+This endpoint returns recorded event counts by event name.
 The optional query parameters `start` and `end` can be used to filter results by Unix timestamps.

 **Response:**
 ```json